tellurianinteractive/Tellurian.Trains.YardControl.Application/README.md

 1. Sends unlock commands (`Thrown`) to the lock addresses.

-This feature is designed for **Mollehem** switch decoders that support individual point locks via a parallel address range.
+This feature is designed for **Möllehem** switch decoders that support individual point locks via a parallel address range.
 When a point is locked, it cannot be altered via LocoNet, XpressNet, or buttons connected to the decoder.

 Logical locking is always active regardless of hardware support: the application prevents conflicting train routes from being set when the same point would need different positions.